-Reports of this form of non-Hodgkins lymphoma have been associated with textured breast implants sold by a number of different companies.
+Reports of this form of non-Hodgkins lymphoma have been associated with textured breast implants sold by Allergan and other companies.
 It appears that the manufacturers knew or should have known about the link between their breast implants and cancer, yet failed to adequately research the problem or provide adequate warnings for women and the medical community.

 As a result, financial compensation may be available through a breast implant cancer lawsuit for women diagnosed with a type of lymphoma that may have been described under a variety of different terms in recent years, including: